cccbr/runningatower/content/docs/090-BuildingaTeam/index.md

 ### Visitors

 Is there an agreed policy for the number of visiting bands, how long such ringing should last and any special considerations around timings.
-The later may particularly apply when the bells are intrusive.
+The latter may particularly apply when the bells are intrusive.

-Is there CCCBR guidance for acceptable use?
-There was a legal case many years ago – Harrogate?
-John Harrison book – comprehensive, but now dated in some places

 ## Image Credits